-1.1 Summer Schedule - 2015
+1.1 Summer Schedule - 2025

-Between 3 and 10 days of the season are spent away at various regattas and a typical summer schedule is shown below.
+Between 3 and 10 days of the season are spent away at various regattas and the summer regatta schedule is shown below.
+Each race team will attend 2 regattas.
 The rest of the time, the Race Team is at 'home' in York Harbor practicing.

-Every Wednesday four Laser/420 Racers and 2 Opti Racers will attend a MIRC race.
+\Most Wednesdays 2+ Laser/420 Racers and 2+ Opti Racers will attend a MIRC race.\